hasura/graphql-engine/CONTRIBUTING.md

 3. [Console (JavaScript)](console/README.md#contributing-to-hasura-console)

-All of the three components have a single version, denoted by either the git tag or a combination of branch name and git commit SHA.
+All of the three components have a single version, denoted by either the git tag or a combination of the branch name and git commit SHA.

 For all contributions, a CLA (Contributor License Agreement) needs to be signed [here](https://cla-assistant.io/hasura/graphql-engine) before (or after) the pull request has been submitted.
 A bot will prompt contributors to sign the CLA via a pull request comment, if necessary.

-## First time contributors welcome!
+## First-time contributors welcome!

-We appreciate first time contributors and we are happy to assist you in getting started.
+We appreciate first-time contributors and we are happy to assist you in getting started.
 In case of questions, just reach out to us!

-You find all issues suitable for first time contributors [here](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+You find all issues suitable for first-time contributors [here](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## Areas for contributing